 Multiple funding opportunities for funding additional training in research exist for fellows in their second year and beyond.
 These opportunities exist through:

-The Division of Infectious Diseases operates a NIH-supported AIDS Clinical Trials Unit (ACTU), with more than 200 new patients enrolled in clinical trials annually.
-The presence of the ACTU, coupled with an active outpatient HIV clinic that follows approximately 1700 HIV-positive patients, offers many clinical research opportunities in HIV disease and AIDS (including training in the design and conduct of clinical trials) as well as the opportunity for training in state-of-the-art care for HIV-positive patients.
+The Division of Infectious Diseases operates a NIH-supported AIDS Clinical Trials Unit (ACTU).
+The presence of the ACTU, coupled with an active outpatient HIV clinic that follows approximately 1,700 HIV-positive patients, offers many clinical research opportunities in HIV disease and AIDS (including training in the design and conduct of clinical trials) as well as the opportunity for training in state-of-the-art care for HIV-positive patients.
 Collaborative research opportunities with investigators conducting clinical and laboratory research in HIV-related virology, neurology, hepatology and malignancy are also available, as are active clinical research and training programs in sexually transmitted diseases and tuberculosis.

 The basic research laboratories of the fellowship training program operate with the philosophy that investigations into the pathogenesis of infectious diseases are carried out at the highest possible molecular resolution.
 Laboratories are focused on investigations into the pathogenesis of bacterial, fungal, parasitic, viral, and mycobacterial diseases and the host immunologic responses which control these infections.

-HIV and Hepatitis conference: Interesting cases and management challenges, including multi-drug resistant HIV, are discussed at this meeting weekly.
+HIV and Hepatitis Conference: Interesting cases and management challenges, including multi-drug resistant HIV, are discussed at this weekly meeting.
 In addition, diagnostic and management issues pertaining to Hepatitis B and C mono- or co-infection are likewise discussed.
 Activities include case presentations, journal clubs, and lectures on important topics in HIV and Hepatitis.
-This is held in NWT, 15th floor, large conference room.

 Journal Club: Fellows critique a current journal article, and research the literature on the topic under discussion in this monthly conference.
-Journal Club is held on the 1st Thursday of each month in NWT, 15th Floor, large conference room.
+Journal Club is held on the 1st Thursday of each month.

 All supporting documents, including three letters of recommendation, should be submitted through ERAS.

-Invitations to interview will begin after August 12, 2020.
+Invitations to interview will begin in August 2022

-Fellow stipends range from $63,837 to $68,679 per annum, depending on previous training.
-Cost of Living in St. Louis, MO is 6% lower than the National Average but the fun and culture of a big city are readily available.
+Fellow stipends range from $67,428 to $75,809 per annum, depending on previous training.
+Cost of Living in St. Louis, MO is 6% lower than the national average but the fun and culture of a big city are readily available.